BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Additionally, since the metrics collected rely heavily on Pin instrumentation, characterization of multi-threaded workloads or accelerators are not supported.
 As such, it is unsuited to conventional supercomputing workloads which make heavy use of parallelism and accelerators.

+Lee et al. [@lee2015opencl] present an evaluation of the performance of OpenCL applications on modern on out-of-order multicore CPUs.
+They collect CPU specific metrics around API and scheduling overheads, instruction-level parallelism, address space, data location, data locality, and vectorization which may serve as an indication of performance optimization metrics.
+These metrics could potentially be used by a developer to modify codes to achieve better performance on CPUs.

 ### Architecture Independent Workload Characterization{#sec:chapter2-isa-independent}